-When King Pasenadi heard the news, he was furious and gave his queen and son nothing more than he gave to his other slaves.
+When King Pasenadi heard the news about his wife he was furious and gave her and his son nothing more than he gave to his other slaves.
 But a few days later the Buddha, while admitting that his clan did wrong, explained to the king that his queen and son were children of royal men and the mother’s birth was irrelevant.
-So the king changed his mind and restored their honor.
+The king changed his mind and restored their honor.

-The wife of King Pasenadi’s commander-in-chief had never born him a son, so he sent her back to her family.
+The wife of King Pasenadi’s commander-in-chief had never borne him a son, so he sent her back to her family.
 Accepting her fate, she went to pay respect to the Buddha before departing, and he told her not to go.
 Elated by his counsel, she went home and told her husband.
 The commander-in-chief figured the Buddha must have a good reason for it and let her stay.
 Soon after, she got pregnant.
-She told her husband she wanted to bathe in and drink the holy water used by the families of kings of a neighboring kingdom for ceremonial sprinkling, so he took her there in his chariot.
+She told her husband she wanted to bathe in and drink the holy water used for ceremonial sprinkling by the families of kings from another clan, so he took her there in his chariot.

 Arriving at the well, he fought off the guards and broke through the iron net and they both bathed in the holy water before fleeing the city.
 Furious at the commander-in-chief’s violation, five hundred kings ignored the warning from their spiritual advisor that the commander-in-chief would slay them all and chased after him in their chariots.
 The commander-in-chief waited for all five hundred chariots to line up just right and then shot an arrow with his special bow, one thousand times stronger than a regular bow, and it passed through all five hundred kings right at the point where their belts were fastened.
 The kings did not notice their injuries and continued pursuit until the commander-in-chief shouted at them that they were already dead.
 Still standing and feeling fine, the kings thought he was crazy.
 But he told them to loosen one man’s belt, and upon doing so the man fell over dead.
 The commander-in-chief told the other men to go home and set their affairs in order before taking off their armor, and they all did, dying when they were ready.

 One day some men who lost a court case pleaded with the commander-in-chief to help them because they felt the judges were corrupt.
 He looked into the matter and found they really were corrupt, so he judged the men’s case himself and sided with them.
-The city’s citizens applauded his intervention and when King Pasenadi learned about it, he put his commander-in-chief in charge of the court system.
-But the judges lost so much money by not being able to take bribes they told the king his commander-in-chief was planning to overthrow him.
-Believing this lie, the king decided he must kill his commander-in-chief, so he hired some men to pillage towns at the border region and sent his commander-in-chief and all thirty-two of his sons to capture these bandits.
-King Pasenadi also ordered some of his soldiers to behead the commander-in-chief and his sons while they were away.
+The city’s citizens applauded his intervention, and when King Pasenadi learned about it he put the commander-in-chief in charge of the court system.
+But the judges lost so much money by not being able to take bribes that they told the king his commander-in-chief was planning to overthrow him.
+Believing this lie, the king decided he must kill his commander-in-chief, so he hired some men to pillage towns in a border region and sent him and all thirty-two of his sons to capture these bandits.
+King Pasenadi also ordered some of his soldiers to behead the commander-in-chief and his sons while they were away; and they did.

-When she learned of her husband and sons’ executions, the commander-in-chief’s wise wife summoned all thirty-two daughters-in-law and told them not to be angry or upset about it; though their husbands were pure and innocent now, this must be the result of misdeeds from their former lives.
+When she learned of her husband and sons’ executions, the commander-in-chief’s wise wife summoned all thirty-two daughters-in-law and told them not to be angry or upset about it.
+Though their husbands were pure and innocent now, this must be the result of misdeeds from their former lives.
 Seeking revenge would be a sin even worse than the king’s.
-King Pasenadi’s spies reported this meeting to him and after hearing about their reaction he was overcome with remorse.
-He went to see the Buddha and while away his new commander-in-chief, angry about the assassination, pulled a coup and put the half-slave prince on the throne.
+King Pasenadi’s spies reported this meeting to him, and after hearing about their reaction he was overcome with remorse.
+He went to see the Buddha, and while he was away from the palace, his new commander-in-chief, angry about the assassination, pulled a coup and put the half-slave prince on the throne.
 King Pasenadi vowed to reclaim his kingship, but on his return to the palace he died of exposure from having to spend the night in a shed after traveling very far in the sun and wind.

-After stopping the king’s rampage for the third time, the Buddha returned to the monastery and heard the disciples talking about how great the Buddha was for protecting his clan.
+After stopping the king’s rampage for the third time, the Buddha heard some disciples talking about how great he was for protecting his clan.
 He told them this story so they knew he had also done good things for his family in an earlier birth.

 Later, the king set out a fourth time to destroy the Sakya clan and this time the Buddha decided that because of his clan’s previous sins, he would not protect them anymore.
 The king’s army slayed everyone they met, starting with babies, and then returned to the palace.